andrewblackmon/culture/benefits.md

 Heath Insurance
 * Kaiser HMO 20: 100% covered for individual and 50% for dependents
 * Blue Shield HMO 20: 85% covered for individual and 50% for dependents
-* Blue Shield PPO 500: Buy up option from BSCA HMO Plan
+* Blue Shield PPO 500: Buy up option from the above BSCA HMO Plan

 Dental Insurance
 * Cigna Dental PPO: 100% covered for individual and 50% for dependents